 Products and Services

 MT provides a full spectrum of voice and data services using fixed-line, mobile and internet platforms.
 It also offers convergent services through My.T, its multiplay-IPTV service.
-Mobile users are now able to access MT’s Internet and TV services.
+Mobile users have access to MT’s Internet and TV services as well as MT mobile applications.
 Since the rebranding of all mobile and internet services in April 2008 to Orange, a strong international brand, there has been a quantum leap in providing customers with innovative services and experiences.

 To assist decision-making anytime, anywhere, the Company’s real time technology services and solutions, coupled with its experience and know-how, nowadays provide businesses with a one-stop solution for IP-based services, virtual private networks and high-speed internet access and application services.
 MT is investing in Fibre to the Home (FTTH), Fibre to the Business (FTTB), Gigabit Passive Optical Network (GPON), ADSL and SHDSL technologies and is also now offering TelePresence and Cloud Computing solutions.

 By the end of December 2014, the Company had acquired around 1.3 million subscribers for its fixed-line, mobile, internet dial-up, broadband and My.T convergent services.
 This significant customer base has enabled MT to strengthen its position as market leader and preferred end-to-end solutions provider.